dnsimple/dnsimple-support/content/articles/renewing-ssl-certificates.markdown

 </div>

-## Finalizing the SSL certificate renewal
+## What's next?

-Once the order is submitted, you will have to go through the same process for configuring, verifying and installing the certificate as you would with any new SSL purchase.
+Once you purchased the certificate renewal, **you will have to go through the steps of configuring, verifying and installing the certificate in order to receive the certificate**.

+These are the same steps you followed after you purchased your original certificate.
 See [getting started with SSL certificates](/articles/getting-started-ssl-certificates/).

 You will need to [verify the SSL certificate order](/articles/ssl-certificates-email-validation/) again, since a new certificate will be issued.